Use of Artificial Intelligence

 Images, photorealistic images, diagrams, and drawings generated by artificial intelligence should be marked with the note "Imagined with AI".

-The appropriateness of the use of AI tools will be further assessed by the editor and specialists during the double-blind review stage.
+The appropriateness of the use of AI tools will be further assessed by the editor and experts during the double-blind review stage.

 Authors are required to confirm the absence of plagiarism in their manuscript, not limited to text, but also including images, tables, and other data generated using AI tools.
 All materials must be attributed and, where appropriate, fully cited.